 The Mission Trails project is located in the south-central portion of the former Camp Elliott and the area is comprised of 11 overlapping ranges that originated on either the Tierrasanta or Marine Corps Air Station Miramar properties.
 The ranges were used for artillery, anti-aircraft, Howitzer, mortar, small arms and towed-target training.

 After Camp Elliott closed in 1960, the Navy and the Marine Corps cleared ordnance from portions of the former camp.
 In 1983 three children discovered a 37mm unexploded round in an open area near their Tierrasanta homes, and while playing with it the round detonated.
 This accident prompted the U.S. Navy Explosive Ordnance Disposal Mobil Unit to perform two searches for unexploded ordnance in the area (1984 and 1985) of the Tierrasanta community.
 These searches extended into the southwest boundary of Mission Trails and the results indicated the need to conduct extensive munitions removal activities, especially in areas of thick brush.
-Additional removal actions were conducted from 1992 through 1995 and the Corps of Engineers removed ordnance items, small arms, munitions debris and trash.
+Additional removal actions were conducted from 1992 through 1995 and USACE removed ordnance items, small arms, munitions debris and trash.